 4. A shift in recruitment priorities

-Government teacher recruitment policies should aim for the ‘brightest and the best’ and not simply ‘bums on seats’, and the DfE must put its trust in local providers to ascertain local need and set their recruitment practices accordingly.
-As a sector, we are too focused on numbers on a spreadsheet, and similarly policies need to recognise the importance of education for the whole child rather than focusing on academic results to the detriment of everything else.
+Government teacher-recruitment policies should aim for the “brightest and the best” and not simply “bums on seats”, and the Department for Education must put its trust in local providers to ascertain local need and set their recruitment practices accordingly.
+As a sector, we are too focused on numbers on a spreadsheet; similarly, policies need to recognise the importance of education for the whole child rather than focusing on academic results to the detriment of everything else.

-The removal of the ability to set prior school experience as an entry requirement is leading to School-Centred Initial Teacher Training (SCITT) and School Direct providers reporting that they are experiencing early withdrawals as a direct result.
-An increasing number of student teachers are having anxiety and mental health issues, in part because for an increasing number, their very first experience in school is now often as a fully-blown trainee, already committed to a training programme, and this is clearly not good for anyone at a time when ITT providers are required to reduce workload.
+The removal of the ability to set prior school experience as an entry requirement is leading to school-centred initial teacher training (SCITT) and School Direct providers reporting that they are experiencing early withdrawals as a direct result.
+An increasing number of student teachers are experiencing anxiety and other mental health issues, in part because, for an increasing number, their very first experience in school is now often as a full-blown trainee, already committed to a training programme, and this is clearly not good for anyone at a time when ITT providers are required to reduce workload.

-Changes to skills tests offered great candidates the chance to access courses without an arbitrary lock on entry for the sake of a few marks on a flawed testing system and uncapped allocations allowed local providers to truly serve the needs of their local communities.
-Going forward, we hope skills tests are scrapped once and for all and replaced with on-programme assessment which is genuinely developmental.
+Changes to skill tests offered great candidates the chance to access courses without an arbitrary lock on entry for the sake of a few marks on a flawed testing system, and uncapped allocations allowed local providers to truly serve the needs of their local communities.
+Going forward, we hope skill tests are scrapped once and for all and replaced with on-programme assessment that is genuinely developmental.

 7. Supporting providers in new Ofsted framework

-There is definitely a change coming in the Ofsted inspection framework in that there will be a significant focus on subject knowledge and curriculum planning for Initial Teacher Education (ITE).
+There is definitely a change coming with the new Ofsted inspection framework, in that there will be a significant focus on subject knowledge and curriculum planning for initial teacher education.
 I have heard concerns being raised in some quarters about the ability of small SCITT providers to offer the breadth and depth of subject knowledge that is required.
-However, these providers are uniquely placed to serve the needs of small, and often isolated, communities and have demonstrated time and again that they can offer high quality training to their cohorts.
-NASBTT will continue to support all members, irrespective of size and the links we are forging with subject and phase organisations will be key to ensuring equity of provision across a range of organisations.
+However, these providers are uniquely placed to serve the needs of small, and often isolated, communities, and have demonstrated time and again that they can offer high-quality training to their cohorts.
+The National Association of School-Based Teacher Trainers (NASBTT) will continue to support all members, irrespective of size, and the links we are forging with subject and phase organisations will be key to ensuring equity of provision across a range of organisations.

 8. Developing teacher educators

-Whilst most of the rhetoric is around in-school recruitment and retention, there has been little corresponding growth in professional development opportunities for those responsible for the education of teachers.
+While most of the rhetoric is around in-school recruitment and retention, there has been little corresponding growth in professional-development opportunities for those responsible for the education of teachers.
 There has never been a more important time for investment in SCITT and School Direct providers and, especially, teacher educators whose remit it is, ultimately, to provide schools with high-quality candidates.
-We already offer a suite of Teacher Educator Programmes to develop the knowledge and skills of those people working in schools who support and educate other teachers, including newly-appointed mentors, coaches, CPD co-ordinators, CPD facilitators and teaching school managers.
+We already offer a suite of teacher educator programmes to develop the knowledge and skills of those people working in schools who support and educate other teachers, including newly appointed mentors, coaches, CPD coordinators, CPD facilitators and teaching-school managers.